Ga-u (charm box) 噶乌

 Hongbo Xu 徐洪波

-His works have been exhibited in many important exhibitions domestically and internationally including the Korean International Ceramic Biennale; Earth, Fire and Life: Six Thousand Years of Chinese Ceramics” Maxwell Museum of Anthropology, U.S.A and Ahead of The Curve: New china from China, touring exhibition in the UK (The Wilson, Cheltenham Art Gallery & Museum, Bristol Museum & Art Gallery, The Potteries Museum & Art Gallery, Stoke-on Trent).
+His works have been exhibited in many important exhibitions domestically and internationally including the Korean International Ceramic Biennale; Earth, Fire and Life: Six Thousand Years of Chinese Ceramics” Maxwell Museum of Anthropology, U.S.A and Ahead of The Curve: New china from China, a touring exhibition in the UK (The Wilson, Cheltenham Art Gallery & Museum, Bristol Museum & Art Gallery, The Potteries Museum & Art Gallery, Stoke-on Trent).
 Xu’s works have been collected by museums and collectors in China and overseas, including Fuping International Pottery Museum Group, Arum Gallery in Paris, Daich Gallery in the USA, Spencer Art Museum in Kansas and Zhejiang Contemporary Art Museum.
 Awards include First Absolute Prize “Ceramics in Love -2”, the 59th Ceramics Exhibition, Castellamonte, Italy, 2019; Silver prize ICMEA Emerging Artists Competition, 2007 and Silver Prize, The 8th National Ceramics Competition, 2006.

 2019 年 意大利卡斯特拉蒙特第59届国际陶艺竞赛，首奖

 As is well known, Huineng’s moment of epiphany came from his encounter with a line from a Buddhist script: “Abandoning desire for the worldly gives birth to the heart.”
 In his proverbial worldview, “The flag did not flap, nor did the wind blow; the turbulence/disturbance comes only from the human heart.”
-Anything and everything that happens in this world (from the most recent terrorist attacks in Paris to the military tensions in the South China Sea) is caused by disturbances in the human heart.
+Anything and everything that happens in this world (from the recent terrorist attacks in Paris to the military tensions in the South China Sea) is caused by disturbances in the human heart.

 The Heart Sutra is a classic Buddhist script centring on the heart, believed to be a revelation from the Guanshiyin Bodhisattva of the South Sea (incarnate of compassion and wisdom) to Sariputra, a disciple of the Buddha.
 Its Chinese translation from the Tang Dynasty contains only 260 characters.
 Central to the text is the concept that “form itself is emptiness,” and that all forms are born from the heart.
 An enlightening message from Zen Buddhism to the present world is for us to empty our life of our possessively egoistic heart, to open ourselves up to other authentic voices and hearts, to transcend false appearances of things and people, to see the world through the heart, and to let heart communicate directly with heart.